Bozeman, Montana: Geography

+Climate

-Bozeman experiences a Humid continental climate (Köppen: Dfb) as it is located in a more humid microclimate setting.
-Bozeman and the surrounding area receives significantly higher rainfall than much of the central and eastern parts of the state, up to 24 in of precipitation annually vs. the 8 to 12 in common throughout much of Montana east of the Continental Divide.
-Combined with fertile soils, plant growth is relatively lush.
-This undoubtedly contributed to the early nickname "Valley of the Flowers" and the establishment of Montana State University as the state's agricultural college.
-Bozeman has cold, snowy winters and relatively warm summers, though due to elevation, temperature changes from day to night can be significant.
+Bozeman experiences a humid continental climate (Köppen: Dfb) as it is located in a more humid microclimate setting.
+Bozeman and the surrounding area receive significantly higher rainfall than much of the central and eastern parts of the state, up to 24 in of precipitation annually vis-à-vis the 8 to 12 in common throughout much of Montana east of the Continental Divide.
+Combined with fertile soils, this means plant growth is relatively lush.
+This undoubtedly contributed to the Gallatin Valley's early nickname as the "Valley of the Flowers," as well as the establishment of Montana State University, the state's agricultural college, in the city.
+Bozeman has cold, snowy winters and relatively warm summers, though due to high elevation, temperature changes from day to night can be significant.
 The highest temperature ever recorded in Bozeman was 105 F on July 31, 1892.
-The lowest recorded temperature, -46 F, occurred on December 22, 2022.
+The lowest recorded temperature, -46 F, occurred in 1957 and also 1983.